 Absolutely no alcohol is allowed on the church premises at any time before, during, or after the wedding.
 Smoking is permitted only outside the buildings.

-The printer-friendly policies for florists includes a diagram of St. Paul’s sanctuary altar to indicate possible locations for candlesticks or candelabra during weddings.
+Please download the pdf above, which includes a diagram of St. Paul’s sanctuary altar to indicate possible locations for candlesticks or candelabra during weddings.
 These policies for florists apply whether the family chooses to use the services of a professional florist or those of a non-professional friend or relative.
 It is the responsibility of the family to ensure that anyone ordering or handling floral or other decorations is supplied with a copy of these policies.

 Wedding Music and Musicians